What does this rating mean?

 Heavy drinking is associated with many negative physical effects, as well as violence and other antisocial behaviour.
-The Australian guidelines for alcohol use recommend that you should drink no more than two standard drinks on any day.
+The Australian guidelines for alcohol use recommend that you should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.

 If you would like to assess your current drinking habits, you can complete a short risk assessment tool provided by the Mental Health Commission in Western Australia.

 If you would like to reduce your alcohol intkae or quit drinking alcohol, there are services that can help.
 Search online for drug & alcohol counselling services, or you can visit the Drinkwise Australia website for a list of support services.